Experienced Phoenix Qui Tam Attorneys for Wrongful Termination Claims

-- The employer may be required to rehire the terminated employee within the same or similar position, at a comparable rate of pay.
+- Being rehired for your position.
+The employer may be required to rehire the terminated employee within the same or similar position, at a comparable rate of pay.

 - Reimbursement of lost wages.
 We may seek to have the employer repay the whistleblowing employee for wages lost during the period of employment termination.

 - Punitive damages for legal violations.Under some circumstances, the employer may be required to pay punitive damages.
 These awards are essentially meant to punish the employer for the wrongful termination.
 A punitive award for violations of a whistleblower law amount may equal to triple the amount of the actual damages.